Con Cottrell: Cork

-Cottrell was added to the Cork senior hurling panel in advance of the 1941 Munster Championship and was described in the Irish Press as being "the best young hurler Cork has produced for many a day."
-He made his debut on 14 September 1941 when he lined out at centre-back in Cork's 8-10 to 3-02 defeat of Limerick and was described as having "lived up to expectations."
-Cottrell retained his position at centre-back for the All-Ireland final against Dublin on 28 September 1941.
-He ended the game with his first All-Ireland medal after the 5-11 to 0-06 victory.
-Cottrell ended the season by lining out in Cork's 5-04 to 2-05 defeat by Tipperary in the delayed Munster final.
+Cottrell was added to the Cork senior hurling panel in advance of the 1941 Munster Championship and was described in the Irish Press as being "the best young hurler Cork has produced for many a day".
+He made his debut on 14 September 1941 when he lined out at centre-back in Cork's 8–10 to 3–02 defeat of Limerick and was described as having "lived up to expectations".
+Cottrell retained his position at centre-back for the 1941 All-Ireland final against Dublin.
+He ended the game with his first All-Ireland medal after the 5–11 to 0–06 victory.
+Cottrell ended the season by lining out in Cork's 5–04 to 2–05 defeat by Tipperary in the delayed Munster final.

-Cottrell lined out in his second Munster final the following year, with Cork claiming the title after a 4-15 to 4-01 defeat of Tipperary.
-He was dropped from the starting fifteen in favour of Alan Lotty for the subsequent All-Ireland final against Dublin but was eventually listed amongst the reserves when it had looked like he would miss the game altogether.
-Cottrell remained as an unused substitute throughout the game, but collected his second successive winners' medal after a 2-14 to 3-04 victory.
+Cottrell lined out in his second Munster final in 1942, with Cork claiming the Munster title after a 4–15 to 4–01 defeat of Tipperary.
+He was dropped from the starting fifteen in favour of Alan Lotty for the subsequent 1942 All-Ireland final against Dublin but was eventually listed amongst the reserves when it had looked like he would miss the game altogether.
+Cottrell remained as an unused substitute throughout the game, but collected his second successive winners' medal after a 2–14 to 3–04 victory.

-Restored to the starting fifteen for the 1943 Munster Championship, Cottrell won his second provincial winners' medal after a 2-13 to 3-08 victory over Waterford in the final.
-He was later included as midfield partner to Jack Lynch for the All-Ireland final against Antrim and scored two points on the way to his third successive All-Ireland winners' medal after the 5-16 to 0-04 victory.
+Restored to the starting fifteen for the 1943 Munster Championship, Cottrell won his second provincial winners' medal after a 2–13 to 3–08 victory over Waterford in that years final.
+He was later included as midfield partner to Jack Lynch for the 1943 All-Ireland final against Antrim and scored two points on the way to his third successive All-Ireland winners' medal after the 5–16 to 0–04 victory.